organize-me/init/README.md

  * KMS key - A key for encrypting/decrypting data.
 The created user will need access to this key too.
  * Route53 Hosted Zone - To manage your public DNS.
  * SMTP - Used to send out password reset emails and notifications.
 Currently my smtp is managed in AWS.
+ * S3 Bucket - A bucket used to keep the terraform-aws state.
+If using the example policy, the name must be in the format: 'organize-me.${domain}.*'

 ## Aws-Cli